Succession Law in France

 It is possible to reduce or even eliminate succession law issues, in many cases.
 This can be achieved using either legal or investment techniques or indeed a combination of the two.

-It is vital to understand that this new law does nothing at all to avoid inheritance tax and this still needs to be planned for, as it will not help you avoid French inheritance tax rates of up to 60%.
+It is vital to understand that this law does nothing at all to avoid inheritance tax and this still needs to be planned for, as it will not help you avoid French inheritance tax rates of up to 60%.

 The fact that this is such a complicated area, made worse by the international angle makes it imperative to get professional advice prior to taking any action.

 The information on this page is intended only as an introduction only and is not designed to offer solutions or advice.
 Kentingtons can accept no responsibility whatsoever for losses incurred by acting on the information on this page.